anubhavsrivastava/theanubhav.com/_posts/2017-12-17-understanding-newTarget.md

 title: Understanding meta-property - newTarget
 subtitle: Digging deep into newTarget - `new.target` from ECMAScript 2015 (aka ES6)
 avatar: /img/avatars/avatar-js.png
-gist: ECMAScript 2015 has introduced a new meta-property or expression known as `new.target` (or `newTarget`);  'new' keyword followed by dot(.) and then target.
+gist: ECMAScript 2015 has introduced a new meta-property or expression known as `new.target` (or `newTarget`);  'new' keyword followed by dot(.) and then `target`.
 Here is a primer on what it is and how to make use of it.
 categories: [JavaScript]
 tag: [ES2015,ES6,ECMASCRIPT2015,JavaScript]
 ---